bthuilot/CryptoPriceTracker/README.md

 ### Installation

-See the releases section for current release version
+To install simply download the .App file and place it into your /Applications folder.
+See the releases section for current release version.

 ### Usage